MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-create-a-simple-project.md

    ![A screen shot of feedback in Unity after clicking the cube.](../../../media/mesh-scripting/getting-started/JITHitBreakpoint.png)

 > [!NOTE]
-> By default, the application will timeout after two minutes of inactivity.
-To increase this window, set a `"debugTimeoutSecs"` value to your manifest file (ex. `"debugTimeoutSecs": "240"`)
+> By default, the application will time out after two minutes of inactivity.
+To increase this window, set a `"debugTimeoutSecs"` value in your manifest file (example: `"debugTimeoutSecs": "240"`).

 ## Build and publish the environment